Your story starts here

 Course Overview

-Cross subject and discipline boundaries.
-Build a unique degree that fits your interests and career goals.
+Cross subject and discipline boundaries to build a unique degree that fits your interests and career goals.

-BA Liberal Arts with a Placement Year at UEA harnesses the best expertise from across the University, creating an exciting and innovative programme, with the invaluable opportunity to gain real-world experience in a work environment.
-You’ll experience the renowned teaching of UEA’s academics while being supported by a core team.
+BA Liberal Arts with a Placement Year at UEA harnesses the best expertise from across the University, creating an exciting and innovative degree programme.
+You’ll experience the renowned teaching of UEA’s academics while being supported by a dedicated core team.

-Take control of your own studies.
-Start by choosing your major from the Arts and Humanities.
-Choose your minor subject from a wide range of options, including Arts and Humanities, Sciences and Social Sciences.
-Select a minor from subjects as diverse as Film Production, Business or Computing.
-Your choices can produce some unique connections and insights!
-By taking modules from different Schools, you’ll sample various methods, approaches, and theories throughout your degree.
+Start by choosing your major from the Arts and Humanities, then tailor your degree with a minor from a diverse range of subjects, including the Arts and Humanities, Sciences, and Social Sciences.
+From Film Production to Business or Computing, your choices will create unique connections and insights.
+By exploring modules across different Schools, you'll engage with a variety of methods, approaches, and theories.

-If you’re looking for the freedom to follow your interests and passions, then Liberal Arts at UEA is for you.
-This course will equip you with the knowledge, skills and confidence to lead and innovate.
-After your degree, you’ll be in a perfect position to take advantage of future job prospects.
-While studying with us, you’ll build an original and unique portfolio of expertise that will make you stand out from the crowd.
+If you want the freedom to explore your passions while gaining valuable skills, Liberal Arts at UEA is for you.
+This course will equip you with the knowledge, skills, and confidence to lead and innovate.
+Upon graduation, you’ll be in a perfect position to take advantage of future job prospects.
+While studying with us, you’ll create an original and unique portfolio of expertise that will make you stand out from the crowd.

-This version of the degree gives you the opportunity and support to greatly enhance your employability by securing and undertaking a year-long placement in the third year of your degree.
-Find out more about this exciting opportunity on our 'Placement Years in Arts and Humanities' page.
+This version of the degree gives you the opportunity and support to greatly enhance your employability by securing and undertaking a 9-12 month placement in the third year.
+You'll be expected to source your own work placement with the support of UEA's Career Central Service and your school.

 Study and Modules